Sanyam8055/100-Days-of-ML/README.md

 - Completed Neural Network and Deep Learning course of deeplearning.ai.
 - Implemented grader functions such as linear_forward_activation, linear_backward_activations to update the parameters after every desent.
 - Used these fucntions to train a Binary Classifier of Cats in separate notebook.
+## Day 29 (22-04-20) : Data Visualisations
+- Learned implementation of histogram, stacked graphs, heatmap.
+- Implemented a mask on the heatmap to remove duplicate values on the heatmap.
+- Implemented the probability distributions in seaborn and matplotlib
+- Completed the assignment exercise for visualisation given by the IITB course